icapps/tree-house-errors/README.md

 ### AuthenticationError

-extends from ApiError with a preset of status code 400 and AUTHENTICATION_FAILED as error.
+Extends from ApiError with a preset of status code 400 and AUTHENTICATION_FAILED as error.

 ```javascript
 throw new AuthenticationError(); // or